leo0514/vpc-on-classic-network/lb-overview.md

 | Outbound | TCP | AnyIP | 56501| AnyIP | AnyPort|
 | Outbound | TCP | AnyIP | AnyPort| AnyIP |443, 10514, 8834|

-Additionally, if a load balancer has listeners configured, then the corresponding inbound and outbound ACL rules should be configured for traffic to go through.
+Additionally, if you configure your load balancer listeners, then you must also configure the corresponding inbound and outbound ACL rules for load balancer traffic to pass through.

 ## Configuring load balancers from the IBM Cloud Kubernetes Service (IKS)
 {: #configure-iks-lb}